Innings pitched

-Cy Young holds the major-league record for innings pitched with 7,356 during his career.
+Cy Young holds the major-league record for innings pitched with 7,356 during his career, a record widely considered to be unbreakable.

 In baseball, the statistic innings pitched (IP) is the number of innings a pitcher has completed, measured by the number of batters and baserunners that have been put out while the pitcher is on the pitching mound in a game.
 Three outs made is equal to one inning pitched.
 One out counts as one-third of an inning, and two outs as two-thirds of an inning.
 Sometimes, the statistic is written 34.1, 72.2, or 91.0, for example, to represent 34 1/3 innings, 72 2/3 innings, and 91 innings exactly, respectively.

 Runners left on base by a pitcher are not counted in determining innings pitched.
 It is possible for a pitcher to enter a game, give up several hits and possibly even several runs, and be removed before achieving any outs, thereby recording a total of zero innings pitched.
 Alternatively, it is possible for a pitcher to enter a situation where there are two runners on base and no outs.
 He could throw one pitch that results in a triple play, and for that one pitch, he would be credited with a full-inning pitched.